Medical expert of the article

 Treatment of keratitis in children

-All necrotic tissue is removed.
-Remove the wearing of contact lenses.
-Any adverse factors should be identified and eliminated.
-In some cases (small age of the child) it is advisable to prescribe sedatives.
+All dead, necrotic tissue is removed.
+Contact lenses are discontinued.
+Any unfavorable factors should be identified and eliminated.
+In some cases (young child), it is advisable to prescribe sedatives.
 All patients require qualified care.

-Treatment is prescribed immediately, before revealing the sensitivity of the flora to antibiotics.
-Recommended antibiotic installations every hour (or every half hour).
-It is desirable that antibiotics do not contain preservatives that have a toxic effect on the cornea.
-Use solutions of chloromycin, gentamicin or cephalosporin.
+Treatment is prescribed immediately, before the flora sensitivity to antibiotics is detected.
+Antibiotic instillations are recommended every hour (or every half hour).
+It is desirable that the antibiotics do not contain preservatives that have a toxic effect on the cornea.
+Chloromycin, gentamicin or cephalosporin solutions are used.